 Happy Valley Bioswale

 The Happy Valley Bioswale is a natural landscape designed to protect our watershed by removing pollutants from stormwater runoff.
 It mimics the natural processes for cleaning stormwater.
-It has been constructed on the Ojai Valley Land Conservancy’s Ojai Meadows Preserve.
+It was constructed in 2016 on the Ojai Valley Land Conservancy’s Ojai Meadows Preserve in Meiners Oaks, CA.

 The Ventura River Watershed is the area of land from the tall peaks surrounding the Ojai Valley all the way down to the ocean.
 Water that is caught in the watershed is funneled down through creeks finding its way into the Ventura River which eventually drains into the ocean.
 The Happy Valley Bioswale is a part of this watershed.